apace100/origins-docs/docs/power_types/particle.md

 [Power Type](../power_types.md)

-Spawns particles on the player's body for visual effects.
+Spawns particles on the body of the entity that has the power for visual effects.

 Type ID: `origins:particle`